fadel221/fadel221/README.md

 ---

 ### 📝 About Me
-I am a passionate software developer with a strong interest in building scalable and efficient applications.
+I am a passionate software developer from Senegal 🇸🇳 with a strong interest in building scalable and efficient applications.
 With experience in multiple programming languages and frameworks, I enjoy solving complex problems and continuously learning new technologies.
 Whether it's developing mobile apps, web applications, or backend services, I thrive on creating innovative solutions that make an impact.

 ---